AmigaLabs/clib4/README.md

 ### Shared objects

-Shared objects **are working correctly** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however due a bug on libgcc.so you have to use the static version.
-Don't use the flag
+Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however due a bug on libgcc.so you have to use the static version.
+Don't use the flag -static-libgcc because it isn't working too.
+Just remove (or move somewhere) libgcc.so so the linker will use the static one.
--static-libgcc because it isn't working too.
-Just remove (or move somewhere) libgcc.so so the linker will use the static one
+**Keep in mind** that libc is not a shared library at moment and so the shared object will link **always** the entire libc.
+This means that shared objects doesn't share the same space.

 ### Wctype